-What is the correct ratio to avoid hypertension?
+What is the ideal ratio of potassium to sodium to avoid hypertension?

 Find out why the ideal potassium to sodium ratio is so important to the well being of your body!

-Learn about the sodium-potassium pumps that will be affected by this ratio.
+Learn about the sodium-potassium pumps that are located on every cell in your body that will be affected by this ratio.

-The supplemental sources of potassium and sodium will show you the foods that have a good amount of potassium that also contain "real" sodium.
+Supplemental sources of potassium and sodium will show you the foods that have a good amount of potassium and also contain "real" sodium.